-The busy airport in Faro is the first step for many tourists arriving in Southern Portugal.
+The Faro is the capital of the Algarve, the busy airport is the first step for many tourists arriving in Southern Portugal.
 Often overlooked by visitors Faro is much more than just a gateway to the beaches.
 Spend some time in this charming, authentic Portuguese city and you’ll find there are lots of things to do in Faro.

-Faro is the capital of the Algarve a historic and culturally rich city.
+Faro is a historic and culturally rich city.
 In 1755 an earthquake destroyed many of the buildings constructed before that time and the renovation of many buildings has led to a mixture of styles.

 Faro is also home to some of the best beaches in the Algarve.
 Nature lovers are going to love it here between the beaches, the islands and the Ria Formosa Natural Park.